ray-project/ray/doc/source/tune/_tutorials/tune-60-seconds.rst

         stop={"training_iteration": 20}
     )

-Tune has SearchAlgorithms that integrate with many popular **optimization** libraries, such as `Nevergrad <https://github.com/facebookresearch/nevergrad>`_ and `Hyperopt <https://github.com/hyperopt/hyperopt/>`_.
+Tune has SearchAlgorithms that integrate with many popular **optimization** libraries, such as :ref:`Nevergrad <tune-nevergrad>` and :ref:`Hyperopt <tune-hyperopt>`.

 See the documentation: :ref:`searchalg-ref`.

 Trial Schedulers
 ----------------

-In addition, you can make your training process more efficient by using a Trial Scheduler.
+In addition, you can make your training process more efficient by using a :ref:`Trial Scheduler <tune-schedulers>`.

 Trial Schedulers can stop/pause/tweak the hyperparameters of running trials, making your hyperparameter tuning process much faster.